VA Loan Guide: Eligibility, Best Lenders and How to Apply

 You’ll need to stay in your home longer to recoup the discount point cost.

-You’ll pay more in total closing costs.
+You’ll pay more for your total closing costs.

 You may not meet the 36-month VA break-even requirement for refinances.